 The Audit Committee has been formed to comply with the requirements of the definition of "audit committee" under Section 3(a)(58)(A) of the Exchange Act.
-During Fiscal Year 2020, the members of the Audit Committee were its Chair, Mr. Fuller, Ms. Pelosi, Mr. Peng, Mr. Winssinger, and Dr. Wood.
+During Fiscal Year 2021, the members of the Audit Committee were its Chair, Mr. Fuller, Ms. Pelosi, Mr. Peng, Mr. Winssinger, and Dr. Wood.
+Mr. Peng departed as a member in May 2021 and in October 2021, Ms. Ding was appointed as a member.
 The Board has determined that each member of the Audit Committee meets the independence criteria established by the SEC under Rule 10A-3 under the Exchange Act and qualifies under the independence standards of the NYSE.
-The Board also has determined that each member of the Audit Committee is financially literate as interpreted by the Board in its business judgment, and that Mr. Fuller and Mr. Winssinger each qualifies as an "audit committee financial expert" as defined in Item 407(d)(5) of Regulation S-K of the Exchange Act.
+The Board also has determined that each member of the Audit Committee is financially literate as interpreted by the Board in its business judgment, and that Mr. Fuller and Mr. Winssinger qualify as an "audit committee financial expert" as defined in Item 407(d)(5) of Regulation S-K of the Exchange Act.

-The Audit Committee met four times during Fiscal Year 2020, with all incumbent members of the Committee in attendance at each meeting.
+The Audit Committee met five times during Fiscal Year 2021, with all members of the Committee in attendance at each meeting.
 In addition, the Committee met privately with internal audit, management and finance staff and with our independent registered public accounting firm during the year in fulfilling its duties described below.
 The Audit Committee makes recommendations to the Board with respect to financial and accounting matters in fulfilling the following duties.